About Sara

 Line drawing of a tree branch with multiple smaller branches and leaves on a black background.

 Otherwise is a quiet kind of resistance.
-It’s a reminder that you don’t have to force yourself into the narrow version of motherhood our culture sells.
+It’s a reminder that you don’t have to force yourself into the narrow version of yourself our culture sells.

-You can step outside of that, write your own story, and still be a good parent.
+You can step outside of that, write your own story.

 And it’s a word of hope.
 No matter how anxious, burned out, or overstimulated you feel, it doesn’t have to stay this way.
 Things can be otherwise.